 While Passion Passport seeks to bridge communities and expand experience through travel, we’re aware that adventuring to far-off places can leave quite the carbon footprint.
 Our Sustainable Travel Series celebrates eco-travelers, low-impact ways of living, and explorations that honor both people and places.
-We hope it inspires you to travel with the environment in mind.
+We hope it inspires you towards greener travel with the environment in mind.

 When we travel, it can be easy to put environmental concerns out of our minds.
 Between stress over-packing, airport security, and the ever-possible delays, certain elements of the travel just seem to take over.

 In these hectic moments, we naturally seek out convenience: travel-sized toothpastes and cosmetics, overpriced bottles of water at the airport, and Uber rides across cities.
 Wanting to alleviate some of the stress that comes with travel is understandable, but these conveniences don’t just put a strain on your wallet — they put one on our planet, too.

 In light of this struggle, I’ve put together a list of ways to save money while traveling while also supporting the environment, because greener travel is cheaper travel.
 What’s not to like?

 Particularly when flying, restrictions on health and beauty products often mean that we buy more than we need before leaving home, or purchase quantities that we might not need upon arrival.
 Still, these items are as essential on the road as they are at home, and that feeling of freshness is not something we need to surrender just because we’re on the move.
 It’s unfair that the planet should suffer for it, though, especially when a simple solution is available.

 Whenever possible, try concocting your own products.
 Zero waste toothpaste is cheap to make, and it eliminates the plastic waste of toothpaste tubes and caps, along with the cardboard boxes they come in.
 Even products you might think of as highly specialized, such as makeup remover and lip balm, can be made with ingredients you probably already have around the house.